The easiest way to extend functionality of Angry IP Scanner is to write a plugin.

-For that, you need to take the latest resources/messages.properties file, copy it with the ISO 2-letter language suffix (eg messages_et.properties), translate all the messages and send to me by email (or make a pull request or attach to an issue.
+For that, you need to take the latest resources/messages.properties file, copy it with the ISO 2-letter language suffix (eg messages_et.properties), translate all the messages and make a pull request or attach to an issue.

 To test your translations, run Angry IP Scanner from the command-line (assuming that the translated file is in the same directory as the original jar or exe):

 - src - the main subdirectory of the project tree, which contains the Java package structure of the source (net.azib.ipscan and its sub packages).
 All the source code, needed for running the program is stored there.

 - src-platform - platform-specific source code.
 Use the appropriate subdirectory for your OS (linux, linux64, mac or win32) when compiling/running.